szuwgh/knet/README.md

-# radix-rs
+# rnet
-radix tree implementation in rust
+rnet is a high-performance, lightweight, non-blocking, event-driven networking framework written in pure Rust, inspired by gnet